 Hello dear blog visitors.
 Welcome to my blog Musical Treats.
 Here you will find posts featuring well known classical and jazz musicians, composers known and not very well known, and performances and recordings of extraordinary musicians that are known and not very well known.
 I hope that you will find the posts interesting and educational and will visit my blog often.

-If you wish to know more about me, please visit my Bandcamp page: robertjandukarm.bandcamp.com for my bio and to listen to/and or purchase my recordings.
-I also have a YouTube channel were I have posted recordings of myself (playing solo and with other people) playing violin, piano, and organ demo pieces at: www.youtube.com/user/rjdukarm/videos Thank you for your interest.
+If you wish to know more about me, please visit my Bandcamp page: robertjandukarm.bandcamp.com for my bio and to listen to and/or purchase my recordings.
+I am in YouTube Music as Robert Jan Dukarm and have a YouTube channel with demo recordings of myself (playing solo and with other people) playing violin, piano, and organ pieces:

 James Nares was an English organist and composer.
 He mostly composed sacred vocal music, but he also composed some music for the organ and harpsichord.
 James Nares was the assistant organist at St. George’s Chapel in Windsor, worked for a time at York Minster, and then returned to the Chapel Royal in 1756 to be the organist and composer to King George III.
 Apparently James Nares was the first person to publish a series of keyboard lessons for piano students.
 Nares resigned as organist of the Chapel Royal in 1781 because of declining health.
 He died in 1783 at the age of 67.